 Located a short drive from the tourist hub of Clifton Hill, the sprawling woodsy lodge is just down the parkway and can’t be mistaken for any other resort considering its log cabin-like exterior, totem poles, and signature wolf paw.
-Massive bold color tubing extending through the lodge wall and snaking its way back inside is also a dead giveaway of the waterpark contained within.
+Massive bold colour tubing extending through the lodge wall and snaking its way back inside is also a dead giveaway of the waterpark contained within.

 The resort is set up to feature all needs under one roof, so it’s possible that your visit to Niagara Falls might never entail the infamous Clifton Hill, especially if your kids have anything to say about it.
-Various restaurants and snacks bars, gift shops, and several activities are all contained within, as is a fitness center and spa, a child-friendly bowling alley, on-site mini golf, and, of course, the indoor water park set at a constant temperature of 84 degrees.
+Various restaurants and snack bars, gift shops, and several activities are all contained within, as is a fitness center and spa, a child-friendly bowling alley, on-site mini-golf, and, of course, the indoor water park set at a constant temperature of 84 degrees.
 If the assembly of water-based attractions inside the lodge isn’t enough to please you, there’s also a seasonal outdoor pool called Loon Lagoon.
 Altogether, it’s enough to keep your skin pruned for the duration of your stay.

 Room options are varied to suit most every family’s needs, from standard hotel layouts to rooms with fireplaces and whirlpools.
 Themed suites are also available with separate kids’ quarters built right into the rooms in the form of a little wood cabin or a wolf den.
 Most of these formats sleep 4 to 6 people.
 However, if you need a little more space or a little more privacy for family members, premium lodgings feature lofts and separate bedrooms.